highslater/Responsive_Website_Development_And_Design/Meteor.js Development/CourseWork/Assignment_2/assignment_2.md

 #####Instructions

-Make a social website aggregator using Meteor.
+Make a social website aggregator using *Meteor*.
 A social website aggregator allows users to share, discuss and rank interesting webpages they have found.
 Please download this ZIP file before you begin your assignment.
 #####Review criteria
 Everyone in the course must assess the work of 3 of their peers in order to gain a grade for this assessment.
 Some people choose to mark even more work, as this exposes them to more ideas and coding techniques.
 #####Instructions: